winton/typectl/README.md

 ### Built-in optimization

-By utilizing props, we can create a function that populates the input of another function:
+By utilizing props, we can add functions to the control flow that populate the input of other functions:

 ```typescript
 // get arg